wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-sabertooth.md

 Giant cats with a deadly bite.
 A beast.

-Imagine a stocky, muscular lionness with two enormous scimitar-like canine sprouting out of its top jaw.
+Imagine a stocky, muscular lioness with two enormous scimitar-like canines sprouting out of its top jaw.

 **HD:** 3  &nbsp; &nbsp;  **Armor:** none <br>
 **Size:** large <br>